Lung cancer & mesothelioma are the leading causes of death among asbestos diseases.

 The majority of asbestos materials were used in the shipbuilding, factory, heavy equipment, fire and construction industries.
 Therefore, those at highest risk for exposure include people who worked in:

 Additionally, many older houses or buildings constructed before the 1980s still contain asbestos building materials.
 When these products are cut, sanded, drilled or disturbed, they can release dangerous asbestos fibers into the air for inhalation.

 Some of the materials or products in buildings or around the home that most commonly contain asbestos include:

-If you or a family member have been diagnosed with lung cancer, it’s important to find out if asbestos exposure was a factor.
+If you or a family member have been diagnosed with mesothelioma or lung cancer, it’s important to find out if asbestos exposure was a factor.